 ReadyCT designs programming in support of its mission and to further education legislation.
 This requires a range of efforts — from statewide professional development for teachers and administrators (e.g., best practices conferences) to deep, in-school programming.

-Regarding the latter, today ReadyCT is supporting the Hartford Public High School Engineering and Green Technology Pathway — a STEM-focused learning opportunity made possible by the support of the Gawlicki Family Foundation and United Technologies.
+Regarding the latter, today ReadyCT is supporting the Hartford Public High School Engineering and Green Technology Pathway — a STEM-focused learning opportunity made possible by support from the Gawlicki Family Foundation and Raytheon Technologies.
 This year-round program teaches employability skills (including time management, team commitment, work ethic, and communication skills), how to use Microsoft Office, financial literacy, and business writing so that each student is well prepared for a paid summer internship.

 The students on this pathway are stellar.
 See for yourself.
 Scroll down to meet a few of them!